 Please enjoy my list of fun things to do in Mobile Alabama and leave a comment with your favorites.

 Getting to Mobile Alabama.
-Mobile AL is located along highway I-10 about a 2 hour drive to New Orleans and 3 1/2 hours to Tallahassee.
+Mobile AL is located along highway I-10 about a 2 hour drive from New Orleans and 3 1/2 hours to Tallahassee.
 Drivers from Atlanta can reach Mobile in about 5 hours on highways I-85 and I-65.
 American Airlines, Delta Air Lines, and United Airlines fly into Mobile Regional Airport.
 More airlines fly into Pensacola airport, about an hour’s drive from Mobile.
-Many popular Carnival cruises to the Caribbean depart from Mobile.
+Many popular Carnival cruises to the Caribbean on Carnival Fantasy depart from Mobile.

 Here is a custom Mobile AL map featuring the places mentioned in this article.